tytydraco/yessleep/out/Never_Swim_at_Incruenta_Falls.md

 Incruenta Falls.
 No one knew why they called it that, but everyone agreed that's what it was called.
 The entrance used to have an informational plaque tacked onto a wooden post, but it had long since fallen down and worn away, taking its history with it.

-The falls themselves weren't anything to write home about, just shelves of rock stacked around twenty feet high.
+The falls themselves were pretty, but not anything to write home about, just shelves of rock stacked around twenty feet high.
 Frothy fresh water trickled down into a round swimming hole surrounded by flat boulders that were the ideal size and shape for spreading out towels and picnic blankets.
 The water was a translucent dark brown.
 It always reminded me of over-steeped tea.

 When the trees parted, Gare sprinted past us and took a flying leap into the hole with a whoop, disappearing beneath the surface.
 Leo took off running after him, executing a perfect cannonball that splashed me, Carson, and our towels.